joonarafael/visualpathfinder/documentation/installation_manual.md

 ## Yarn (optional)

 I recommend using _Yarn_ instead of NPM as your package manager.
-Yarn is faster (provides parallel installation) and has a better track record of handling security issues.
+Yarn is much faster (provides parallel installation) and has a better track record of handling security issues.

 Install Yarn as your package manager with